oracc/oracc-rest/README.md

 To run the tests after making changes, restart the docker compose:

 ```
-docker-compose down
+docker compose down
-docker-compose -f docker-compose.yml -f docker-compose.test.yml up -d --build
+docker compose -f docker compose.yml -f docker compose.test.yml up -d --build
 ```

-then wait for the elastic search container to come up (use `docker-compose logs -f` to see it if you like), then execute the following (from the top-level directory of this repo):
+then wait for the elastic search container to come up (use `docker compose logs -f` to see it if you like), then execute the following (from the top-level directory of this repo):